jrebla85/web-sprint-challenge-build-a-web-api/README.md

 ### Task 1: Project Set Up

-- [ ] Run `npm install` to install your dependencies.
+- [ x ] Run `npm install` to install your dependencies.
-- [ ] Run tests locally executing `npm test`.
+- [ x ] Run tests locally executing `npm test`.
-- [ ] Reset the database to its original state executing `npm run resetdb`.
+- [ x ] Reset the database to its original state executing `npm run resetdb`.

 ### Task 2: CodeGrade Setup

-- [ ] Accept the repository sent to your email inbox associated with your Github account.
+- [ x ] Accept the repository sent to your email inbox associated with your Github account.
-- [ ] Make a commit and push it to Github.
+- [ x ] Make a commit and push it to Github.
-- [ ] Check to see that Codegrade has accepted your git submission.
+- [ x ] Check to see that Codegrade has accepted your git submission.

 ### Task 3: Project Requirements (MVP)